lamelyan/blog/index.md

 <ul>
-  {% for post in site.posts | where: "tags","functional-principles-khorikov" %}
+  {% for post in site.posts | where: "tag", "functional-principles-khorikov" %}
     <li>
       <a href="{{ post.url | absolute_url}}">{{ post.title }}</a>
     </li>